podung/okta_keycloak_scim_connector/README.md

 1. How do public/priv signing keys work for hub and spoke architecture?
 We need cloud services to accept JWT from any tenant, but in store doesnt matter
   * are there multiple metadata endpoints
   * are there multiple auth servers?
+1. Connector -> filters 0 vs 1 based on okta side?
+What about keycloak?
+1. Group Push vs Assignments.
+How to get the initial users for a group push down to an app?
+See "Limitation":  https://help.okta.com/en/prod/Content/Topics/Directory/Directory_Using_Group_Push.htm

 Links for SCIM